theaquamarine/windows-powershell-docs/docset/windows/remoteaccess/get-daclient.md

 ### -EntrypointName
 Specifies the identity of a site in a multi-site deployment.
 When specified only those down-level security groups and GPOs that belong to the specified site (such as these clients connect only to this site) are displayed.
-However, all Windows® 8 security groups and GPOs are displayed as they are independent of site.
+However, all Windows??
+8 security groups and GPOs are displayed as they are independent of site.

 If there is a multi-site deployment, then down-level client security group and GPO information is always retrieved only for a specific site.
 If this parameter is not specified, then the site to which the computer on which the cmdlet is run is used (the user may or may not be specifying a computer name).